synfinatic/helium-analysis/README.md

 ## Running

  1. First pull down a list of all hotspots and their metadata: `./dist/helium-analysis --hotspots`
- 2. Generate the graphs: `./dist//helium-analysis --address XXXXXX` where XXXXXX is the hotspot address (not name!) you wish to analyze.
+ 2. Generate the graphs: `./dist/helium-analysis --address XXXXXX` where XXXXXX is the hotspot address (not name!) you wish to analyze.

+## Flags

+ * `--zoom` - Unfix the X & Y axis and zoom in on each individual graph
+ * `--min X` - Set the minimum of data points required to generate a graph  (deafult 5)
+ * `--challenges X` - Set the number of challenges to process (default 500)
+ * `--hotspots` - Refresh hotspots cache
+ * `--no-cache` - Disable caching of challenges
+ * `--expires 1` - Refresh challenges if more than X hours old

 ## Donate